legacysurvey/legacysurvey/pages/dr4/files.rst

 Raw Data
 ========

-NOAO access to raw and calibrated images will be available starting on July 10, 2017.

-Raw and Calibrated Legacy Survey images are available from the NOAO Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
+Raw and Calibrated Legacy Survey images are available from the Astro Data Lab's [1]_ Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
 The input data used to create the stacked images, Tractor catalogs, etc. comprise images taken from the Mayall :math:`z`-band Legacy Survey (`MzLS`_) in the :math:`z` band, and from